-Our goal: to convince you to take exactly these steps, give you a playbook, and fund you.
+Our goal: to convince you to take exactly these steps, give you a playbook, and then potentially fund you.

 This is a proposal for defending the world.
 And it's a good one.
 If you’re feeling like the world needs defending right now, keep reading.